pwall567/uri-template/README.md

 The specification has a large number of examples throughout the document, and these examples are a valuable resource for anyone attempting to understand the specification.

-The unit test class for this library tests every example in the document, confirming that the library behaves as specified in all cases.
+The main unit test class for this library tests every example in the document, confirming that the library behaves as specified in all cases.

 ## Dependency Specification